 Photo: DeGolyer Library, Southern Methodist University

-In 1901, Bishop Nicholas A. Gallagher, the third Bishop of the Diocese of Galveston, established a school for boys located in La Porte, Texas.
-The school consisted of some thirty boys from grade six to high school, six seminarians, a four-priest faculty from the Basilian Fathers, and Dominican Sisters to manage the domestic duties.
+For greater context, in 1901, Bishop Nicholas A. Gallagher, the third Bishop of the Diocese of Galveston, established a school for boys located in La Porte, Texas.
+The school consisted of some thirty boys from grade six to high school, six seminarians, a four-priest faculty from the Basilian Fathers, and Dominican Sisters to manage the practical aspects of the school.
 As vocations began to increase, the bishop directed the construction of a concrete building to house the chapel, dining hall, offices, and dormitories.
 Due to needs in other areas of their ministry, the Basilian Fathers withdrew and diocesan priests then assumed the duties of the faculty.
-The seminary continued to prosper with the ordination of men to the priesthood highlighting the end of the school year.
+The seminary continued to prosper with the ordination of men to the priesthood highlighting the end of each school year.

 On November 4, 1954, Samuel Cardinal Stritch of Chicago dedicated the seminary with a host of bishops, clergy, and local dignitaries in attendance.
 At that time the plant included all the present buildings with the exception of the library, gymnasium, and Nold Education Center.
 As with the seminary in La Porte, the number of vocations increased greatly.
 With gifts and donations from both clergy and laity, the furnishings were completed in 1958.

 During the academic year of 1964-1965, the college seminarians began taking some of their courses at the University of St. Thomas under the direction of the Basilian Fathers.
 This process soon enabled the seminarians to take all their undergraduate courses at the main campus of the University of St. Thomas.
 To provide for the academic and physical development of these men, a new library and indoor gymnasium-auditorium were built.
-In 1966, Cardinal Joseph Beran of Prague, Czechoslovakia, presided at the formal dedication.
-The new library was named in his honor.
-During the academic year of 1968-1969, the theology department of St. Mary’s Seminary became the Graduate School of Theology of the University of St. Thomas so that graduate degrees could be awarded to the theology seminarians.
+In 1966, Cardinal Joseph Beran of Prague, Czechoslovakia, presided at the formal dedication of the new library, which was named in his honor.
+During the academic year of 1968-1969, the theology department of St. Mary’s Seminary became the Graduate School of Theology of the University of St. Thomas, allowing graduate degrees to be awarded to the theology seminarians.
 This arrangement continues today.

 In 1982 the Vincentian Fathers withdrew from St. Mary’s due to their personnel needs.
 Bishop John L. Morkovsky then appointed Msgr.
 Chester Borski as rector on May 20, 1982, and the administration and formation faculty became staffed by diocesan clergy.
-Under the direction of Bishops Joseph A. Fiorenza and Thomas Tschoepe, the Dioceses of Galveston-Houston and Dallas reached an important agreement on March 26, 1986: St. Mary’s and Holy Trinity Seminary in Dallas would partner so that St. Mary’s would be solely a theologate and Holy Trinity would be solely a college seminary—both serving the dioceses of the surrounding region.
-The new arrangement was implemented beginning the fall semester of 1986.
+Under the direction of Bishops Joseph A. Fiorenza and Thomas Tschoepe, the Dioceses of Galveston-Houston and Dallas reached an important agreement on March 26, 1986: St. Mary’s and Holy Trinity Seminary in Dallas would partner so that St. Mary’s would be solely a graduate/theology seminary and Holy Trinity would be solely an undergraduate/philosophy seminary—both serving the dioceses of the surrounding region.
+The new arrangement was implemented in the fall of 1986.

-St. Mary’s dedicated the Bishop Nold Education Building on November 7, 2001, which allowed the seminary to serve as a location for diocesan meetings, workshops, and seminars, which provide continuing theological education.
+St. Mary’s dedicated the Bishop Nold Education Center on November 7, 2001, allowing the seminary to serve as a location for classes, as well as diocesan meetings, workshops, and seminars for continuing theological education.
 Fr.
-Brendan J. Cahill (now Bishop Cahill) was appointed rector to succeed Msgr.
-Borski, effective June 1, 2001.
+Brendan J. Cahill (now Bishop Cahill of Victoria in Texas) was appointed rector to succeed Msgr.
+Borski, on June 1, 2001.
 He served as rector with great enthusiasm and dedication for nine years and began a master plan for the future growth of the Seminary.
 Cardinal DiNardo then appointed Fr.
 Trung Nguyen as rector to succeed him, effective June 15, 2010.
 After more than a decade of service to the Seminary, Fr.
 Trung was succeeded by Fr.
 Eurel Manzano, whom the Cardinal appointed to serve as Rector beginning July 1, 2020.

 St. Mary’s Seminary is grateful to all its benefactors who have been so generous throughout its history, especially to the Archdiocesan Council of Catholic Women for their spiritual and financial support of the seminary through the Catholic Clerical Student Fund.